 For those with a full membership, all seven TSOP courses will appear.

-As you go through the course videos, you can mark topics as Complete; that way, even if you come back to the course months later, you can remember your progress and instantly determine the next video to watch.
-(It might seem trivial, but Iโm a huge fan of this feature, and whenever I run into a photography course without a progress tracker, I find myself missing it.)
+As you go through the course videos, you can mark topics as “Complete”; that way, even if you come back to the course months later, you can remember your progress and instantly determine the next video to watch.

-Overall, I was pleased with The School of Photographyโs simplicity and layout, though the PDFs are a bit clunky and the lack of subtitles is frustrating.
-Whether youโre a course beginner or experienced online photography student, youโll find TSOP easy to navigate.
+Overall, we were pleased with The School of Photography’s simplicity and layout, though the PDFs are a bit clunky and the lack of subtitles is frustrating.
+Whether you’re a course beginner or experienced online photography student, you’ll find TSOP easy to navigate.

 Course Quality